-At the time of writing, I’ve released large print editions of three of my books.
-It’s not necessarily something that I would recommend to other indie authors, unless you have reason to believe that there is a market for a large print version.
+At the time of writing, Robin has released large print editions of three of their books.
+It’s not necessarily something that we would recommend to other indie authors, unless you have reason to believe that there is a market for a large print version.
 In that case, this post should help you create something that is genuinely useful for those people that struggle to read standard print.

 Font and Font Size

 Obviously, large print books need a larger font size than normal.
 16 point is generally considered a minimum size, though 18 point is recommended if at all possible.
 Having decided on a minimum font size, there should be no text in a smaller size.
 Page numbers, copyright information, etc should all be at least as large as the main body text.
 Headings should use a larger font size, as with normal print, but nothing should be smaller than the minimum size that you choose.

 It is also important to consider the font face.
 A sans-serif font should be used, and if at all possible, avoid using italics, underlining, or blocks of capital letters.
 We use the Tiresias LP font, which was specifically designed for use in large print documents.
 Download a copy here: Tiresias_LP.zip.